EtherTechDev/CDB/README.md

  Table rows have an internal column name which is reserved, meaning you can not use it: $Cid$.
  It is used to internally make table rows unique.
 It can be used in search and update expressions, but use it with care.

+ Please report any errors you find, we will fix them ASAP!

  Supported database functions:
   * createDatabase  // Creates a database